reframejs/reframe/readme.new.md

 this repository has no source code and [github.com/reframejs](https://github.com/reframejs) is merely a collection of:
  - **Do-one-thing-do-it-well libraries.**
-   Each libary can be used independently of each other.
+   Each libary takes care of one problem and one problem only and can be used independently of other Reframe libraries.
  - **Starters.**
-   If you are not sure were to start, then the Reframe starters are here for you.
+   A starter assembles libraries into a well-polished scaffold so you can quickly get started (aka boilerplate).
-   If you already have an existic code base, you can cherry pick instead.
+   Starters aim to be as easy to use and as feature-rich as monolithic frameworks (Django, Rails, ...).

-The benefits of such architecture are plenty:
+The benefits are plenty:

 **Freedom** -
 You are entirely free to cherry pick as few, as many, and any do-one-thing-do-it-well library you want.